ana-berger/Climate-Data-Analyst_exercise/README.md

 This script modifies the netCDF file by adding new attributes.
 These attributes are configurable through two config files ```global_attrs_config``` and ```var_attrs_config```.

-The answer for Task 3 is also in the Documents folder.
+The answer for Task 3 is in the Documents folder, as well as the processed file as a result of running the script.

 ## Location of Original Dataset